MoonHyeJung/moonhyejung.github.io/_posts/2022-01-01-papers-researches.markdown

 - <div style='text-align: justify; text-indent: -3em; margin-left: 3em;'>2011.
 Research about China's Future and Informatization Policy.
 IT & Future Strategy, 7: National Information Society Agency.</div>

 ### Thesis for a degree
+- <div style='text-align: justify; text-indent: -3em; margin-left: 3em;'>2020 Study on Hundred Schools with view of Cultural Theory : focusing on Korea, China, Japan and Taiwan, DongBang Culture University.
+Thesis for a PhD in Philosophy.</div>
 - <div style='text-align: justify; text-indent: -3em; margin-left: 3em;'>2013.
 The advent of risk society and sustainability in Big Data Era (National Research Foundation of Korea NRF-2011-330-B00034).
 Advisor.
 Institute of IT Policy, Seoul National University of Science and Technology.
 Thesis for a PhD in Public Policy.</div>
 - <div style='text-align: justify; text-indent: -3em; margin-left: 3em;'>1998.
 Meta Analysis for Client Orient Distributed Processing.
-Computer Department of Engineering, Graduate School, Seoul National University of science and Technology.</div>
+Computer Department of Engineering, Graduate School, Seoul National University of science and Technology.
+Thesis for a Master in Computer Engineering.</div>